carlislerainey/adv-methods/hw/hw1.md

 	4. Figure out how to simulate from your distribution in R (usually something like`rdist()`, such as `rnorm()`) and use the density function to plot the distribution (usually something like `ddist()`, such as `dnorm()`).
 * Read Fox's *Primer* (2009), section 3.3.5.
 Think really hard about the difference between scalar random variables and vector random variables.
 Now think really hard about the difference between *k* scalar random variables and a vector random variable of length *k*.
 Is there any difference?
 If so, what is it?

-## For the Quiz
+## Quiz Questions

-* Work with logarithms
-* Understand matrix dimensions and be able to add and multiply them.
-* Differentiation (especially chain rule, product rule, and quotient rule)
-* Integration
-* Compute probabilities from pdfs and pmfs.
+* Algebraically manipulate *log f(x)* into an equation involving the fewest possible products and powers, where *f(x)* has lots of products and powers.
+* For given matrices A and B, find AB, BA, A + B, and A - B (if it exists)
+* For a given *f* and *g*, find the derivative of *f(x)*, *g(x)*, *f(g(x))*, *f(x)g(x)*, and *f(x)/g(x)*, where *f* and *g* might be an exponential, logarithm, polynomial, or some combination.
+Illustrate graphically.
+* Find the integral (definite and indefinite) for the *f(x)* and *g(x)* above.
+Illustrate graphically.

-## In Class
+## Class Agenda

+* Homework 1 due.
+There is a handwritten part with lots of math problems and a printed part that has computer code, output, and some discussion.
+* Quiz 1.
+I'll choose a few representative questions from above.
+This should take about 15 minutes.
+* Discuss the replication projects.
-* Simulate from lot's of different distributions in R and look at lots of scatterplots
+* Simulate from lots of different distributions in R and look at lots of histograms.
+We'll do this by having students show us their version of the probability theory homework.
-* Compute the probability of specific, compound events (e.g., dice, coins, cards)
+* Compute the probability of specific, compound events (e.g., dice, coins, cards).
+* Discuss how to compute the probability of events from pdfs and pmfs.